GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Introduction

-Many proposed security solutions rely on a central authority, constituting a single point of failure.
-(1)~The availability of the authority must be guaranteed at all times, i.e., the entire system must have continuous and reliable connectivity to it.
+To secure such systems many proposals rely on a central authority~\cite{seda,sana,darpa,lisa,ids_central,ids_central2}.
+However, a centralized solution constitutes a single point of failure, implying unrealistic requirements on the central authority: (1)~The availability of the authority must be guaranteed at all times, i.e., the entire system must have continuous and reliable connectivity to it.
 This is hard to guarantee in many practical systems, e.g., with freely moving nodes.
 (2)~A central authority is an attractive attack target, exposing it to a wide range of attacks.
 Any successful attack will corrupt its integrity and/or availability, i.e., make the central authority fail.
-There are many real world examples how centralization of authority can be detrimental, like the compromised DigiNotar PKI issuing fraudulent certificates for Google, Microsoft and CIA websites~\cite{ca_diginotar} or the attack on Ukraine's power grid by compromising centrally operated Industrial Control Systems~\cite{ca_blackenergy} or the DDoS attack on DYN DNS bringing down major websites (incl.
+There are many real world examples how centralization of authority can be detrimental, like the compromised DigiNotar PKI (public key infrastructure) issuing fraudulent certificates for Google, Microsoft and CIA websites~\cite{ca_diginotar}, the attack on Ukraine's power grid by compromising centrally operated Industrial Control Systems~\cite{ca_blackenergy}, or the DDoS attack on DynDNS bringing down major websites (incl.
 PayPal, CNN and Amazon) in parts of Europe and the US~\cite{ca_mirai}.
 These examples show that even the most sophisticated defense mechanisms aiming to protect central services can be circumvented.
 Further, when multiple (mutually distrusting) stakeholders are involved, it is difficult to jointly agree on a party that acts as the trusted authority.
-For instance, different car manufacturers or cellular network equipment providers, which in many cases do not inherently trust each other, will not easily agree on an overarching authority with the power to control all devices.
+For instance, different car manufacturers or cellular network equipment providers, which in many cases do not inherently trust each other, will not easily agree on an overarching authority with the power to control all devices. \\ \\ \textbf{Problem.} Strongly reducing or fully eliminating the role of the central party in connected systems seems very appealing; yet, it requires the connected devices to collaborate and share information in a broadly autonomous fashion.
+Consequently, interdependencies within the network will increase the threat that malicious devices could pose on the entire system.
+Increasingly interconnected devices, including modern vehicles~\cite{KCR+10,CMK+11,MV14}, industrial facilities~\cite{stuxnet,duqu,BL04}, critical infrastructure~\cite{blackenergy,Kabay10,PC10}, and even medical devices~\cite{insulin} have been the targets of attacks.
+In particular, a single malicious device could cause other devices to deviate from the correct behavior; for instance, influencing the routing of other cars by transmitting false traffic information~\cite{SPY+15}.
+Hence, large autonomous networks must also be able to identify faulty or malicious devices in order to react to attacks.
+It is paramount to prevent a (partial) compromise of the network from impairing the correct function of the overall system. \\ \\ \textbf{Existing defense strategies.} Attack \emph{detection} methods can uncover ongoing attacks, enabling more sophisticated reaction policies, like the recovery of a compromised device~\cite{polygraph} to prevent an adversary taking over the network.
+Outlier detection is used in Wireless Sensor Networks to identify outliers on aggregated sensor data, which may be caused by malicious attacks~\cite{wsn_survey}; yet, many directly rely on a central entity.
+Thus, they are inapplicable to autonomous systems without central authority.
+Approaches that do not rely on such a central entity~\cite{wsn_neigbors,wsn_vote} do not scale for large networks commonly encountered in autonomous systems.
+There are collaborative intrusion detection approaches that distribute data acquisition across the network~\cite{ids_adhoc_surv}.
+Yet, they either assume a central authority for decision-making~\cite{ids_central,ids_central2}, or assume only few, sparsely distributed malicious devices in the network~\cite{ids_majority_manet,ids_cluster1,ids_cluster2}.
+For real-world scenarios, this is hard to guarantee as adversarial nodes can collaborate to gain the majority in a group of nodes.
+Other approaches, such as swarm attestation~\cite{seda,sana,darpa,lisa}, provide an integrity proof for the whole network to a central verifying entity.
+Thus, they are inapplicable to autonomous systems without central authority.
+We elaborate more on these approaches in \Cref{sec:related}.